A-Momin/noteshub/nts/notes_django.md

         - Token-based authentication is suitable for scenarios where the client and server may reside on different domains.
         - CORS (Cross-Origin Resource Sharing) headers can be configured to allow requests with the authentication token to be made from different origins.

--   4. Code Example:
+3. Example:

     - Install the djangorestframework-simplejwt package:

         - `$ pip install djangorestframework-simplejwt`

     - `Configure settings`:

         ```python
         # settings.py